github/developer.github.com/content/guides/best-practices-for-integrators.md

 Users can dig into the server responses you send back to GitHub.
 Ensure that your messages are clear and informative.

 ![Viewing a payload response](/images/payload_response_tab.png)

+### Follow any redirects that the API sends you

+GitHub is very explicit when a resource has moved by providing a redirect status code.
+You should absolutely follow these redirections.
+Every redirect response sets the `Location` header with the new URI to go to.
+If you receive a redirect, it's best to update your code to follow that URI, in case you're requesting a deprecated path.

+We've provided [a list of HTTP status codes](/v3/#http-redirects) to watch out for when designing your app.